5coho/OTR-Element-Matrix/README.md

 - Use `watchtower` at your own risk.
 - Ideally, use a dedicated PostgreSQL server.
 - Pin image versions instead of `latest' and update manually.
-- If using `Glances` for monitoring, ensure your firewall only accepts connections from a specific source.
-Also, tls/ssl.
+- If using `Glances` for monitoring, ensure your firewall only accepts connections from a specific source, use a VPC, TLS/SSL etc. Also, Glances will use much more outbound Networking traffic so be aware of your cloud providers polices.

 ### Running Locally
 1. Install Docker, Git, and Make.